Ghost Recon Open Beta: Progress, Rewards, Weapons Transfers To Full Game

 Take note that the Bolivia Cap could only be redeemed by those who gained access to the Ghost Recon: Wildlands Technical Test while the King Llama’s T-shirt was only available to those who got on the Closed Beta.
 Everyone who got downloaded and played the Wildlands Open Beta, however, can redeem the SIG556 Llama for free.

 It’s also to come to the attention of some Ghost Recon: Wildlands Open Beta players that items they’ve redeemed are not showing in their loadout—yet.
-If you’re wondering where the weapons and costumes you’ve redeemed are, a Ubisoft staff confirmed at the Ubisoft forums that all redeemed weapons and equipments will only be available during the full Ghost Recon: Wildlands game.
+If you’re wondering where the weapons and costumes you’ve redeemed are, a Ubisoft staff confirmed at the Ubisoft forums that all redeemed weapons and equipment would only be available during the full Ghost Recon: Wildlands game.

 Sorry for the delay in getting a reply to you all.
-I have checked with the team, the Uplay Club rewards are not active in the beta, the rewards will appear in the full release.
+I have checked with the team, the Uplay Club rewards are not active in the beta, the rewards will appear in the full release.”

 As of now, only the wallpaper and the soundtrack are immediately available upon rewards redemption.